 Assisted living offers minimal assistance in care, such as providing meals, helping with baths, and offering reminders to take medications.
 While some residents drive, scheduled transportation may be provided.
 Daily activities are organized, and there is around-the-clock supervision.
 No health care is provided, and these facilities are not licensed, but certification is required.

-Home Health Care refers to care provided in a person’s home.
-Medical Home Health Care is a licensed level of care that provides nursing care and personal care.
-(These agencies also provide non-medical care.)
-Non-medical Home Health Care agencies in Kentucky must be certified.
-Agencies in Indiana must be licensed.
-They can assist with the self-administration of medications or treatments, provide limited personal care, serve as companions who prepare light meals and tidy homes, and may offer transportation or errand services.
+Home Health Care (medical) is a licensed level of care that provides nursing care and personal care, and requires a doctor’s prescription.
+Non-medical Home Care providers can assist with medication reminders, provide limited personal care, prepare light meals and tidy homes, and may offer transportation or errand services.

 Retirement communities are for those who are totally independent.
 Special services are provided, such as meals in a central dining area.
 Most people drive, but some transportation is usually offered.
 These communities offer no health care services and are not required to be licensed or certified.